blat-blatnik/Car-Demo/README.md

 - [ ] find better looking textures for the garage
 - [ ] find a better car model
 - [ ] fix shadow acne

+I think this whole scene would look especially good with some nice volumetric shadows (and some better textures for the background).

 ## Libraries